…so said the late Eleanor Roosevelt when she first came face to face with the almighty Iguazú Falls back in 1944.

 Ziplining over the jungle was one of our favourite experiences… The feeling of just letting go and being carried across the rainforest is so liberating!

-Day 6-7: drive from Moconá to Esteros del Iberá
+Day 6-7: Don Moconá to Esteros del Iberá

 Esteros del Iberá is the second largest wetland in the world after Brazil's Pantanal and the place to see monkeys, caimans, capybara rodents and over 350 species of birds.